DivyamAgrawal07/Cognifyz-Technologies-Intership/LEVEL 1 TASK 1README.md

 # Cognifyz-Technologies-Intership
-This is my first GitHub repository of my tasks which i perform in internship with Cognifyz Technologies

 Determine the top three most common cuisines in the dataset and Calculate the percentage of restaurants that serve each of the top cuisines.